-- Construction and rectification of wills and trusts;
+- Advising on the construction and rectification of wills and trusts;

 - Advising on the taxation of estates, particularly in relation to inheritance tax planning.

 James has substantial experience in Property and property-related matters and is regularly instructed on behalf of landlords and trustees in relation to residential and commercial property disputes.